 Guiding Principles

-The Miramar Governance procedures are based on the following key assumptions:
+The San Diego Miramar College Governance procedures are based on the following key assumptions:

-This governance structure has been established first and foremost to further the educational goals of Miramar College students.
+This governance structure has been established first and foremost to further the educational goals of San Diego Miramar College students.
 To accomplish this, we value and depend upon the commitment and communication of everyone.
-Therefore, this model invites the effective participation of the faculty, classified professionals, students, and administrative staff of Miramar College through their officially recognized constituent groups, respectively: the Academic Senate, the Classified Senate, the Associated Student Government, and the College President.
+Therefore, this model invites the effective participation of the faculty, classified professionals, students, and administrative staff of San Diego Miramar College through their officially recognized constituent groups, respectively: the Academic Senate, the Classified Senate, the Associated Student Government, and the College President.
 Conflict resolution, if any, shall take place in a collegial and professional manner (see District Board Policy 7150: Civility and Mutual Respect).

-The governance structure of Miramar College should remain dynamic, flexible and modifiable to accommodate campus needs as well as changing situations, policies, laws and responsibilities defined at the District and State levels.
+The governance structure of San Diego Miramar College should remain dynamic, flexible, and modifiable to accommodate campus needs as well as changing situations, policies, laws, and responsibilities defined at the District and State levels.

-The governance structure is designed to implement the Miramar College mission and goals.
+The governance structure is designed to implement the San Diego Miramar College mission and goals.
 Thus, the campus goals will be the focus for all recommendations.

 This governance model has been developed to facilitate recommendations and to comply with AB 1725 and Title 5, §§ 51023, 51023.5, and 51023.7, of the California Code of Regulations, 70902(b)(7) of the California Education Code, and Accreditation Standards.

-Miramar College Governance and Organizational Structure
+San Diego Miramar College Governance and Organizational Structure

 The Board of Trustees, Chancellor of the District, and the College President provide leadership in carrying out the mission of the District and the College.
 The Board of Trustees has decision- making authority over all policy matters and designates the operation of the District to the Chancellor who delegates authority to the College President for the operation of the College.
-The Miramar College governance and organizational structure has four distinct components:
+The San Diego Miramar College governance and organizational structure has four distinct components:

-administrative matters; labor relations managed at the district level; academic and professional matters; and participatory governance.
+Administrative matters; labor relations managed at the district level; Academic and Professional Matters; and participatory governance.